TL;DR

 To summarize:

-If you want to rank for a keyword or convey a vital message - write it down as text, don’t put it inside an image.
+If you want to rank for a keyword or convey a message, write it as HTML text—don’t embed it inside an image.

 Check out this example: